Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 I look tiny compared to Gýgjagjá - the Yoda Cave

-We now carried on driving as far as we could around the promontory.
-On the east side of Hjörleifshöfði, we found some strange signs; rocks had been lined up to make a circle and inside the circle, more rocks had been lined up like a cross pointing to a small circle in the middle - what was this?
+We continued driving as far as we could around the promontory.
+On the east side of Hjörleifshöfði, we found some strange signs; rocks had been lined up to make a circle, and inside the circle, more rocks had been lined up like a cross pointing to a small circle in the middle - what was this?

 Rocks lined up to make a circle by Hjörleifshöfði